emilyfu1/shocks_productionnetworks/readme.md

 __intermediate_salesshares:__ uses the cleaned I-O requirements matrix to calculate intermediate shares of sales (this saves into the _\inversions\\_ folder)

-__inversions:__ I-O adjustment code and VAR results on I-O adjusted prices and quantities with classifications of shocks (and some nice visuals).
+__inversions:__ I-O adjustment code and VAR results on I-O adjusted prices and quantities with classifications of shocks (with some nice visuals).
 Uses the merged PCE/I-O data and the calculated intermediate shares of sales

 __montecarlodg:__ generates fake data using a Monte Carlo method that we can use to test our estimation work

-__montecarlosandbox:__ using fake data on VAR procedure
+__montecarlosandbox:__ using fake data on VAR procedure and similarly classifies shocks (with some nice visuals)

 # other stuff